Amazing conference weekend

 The next talk considered the idea of “cursed races” and the origins of these so-called curses in sacred texts.
 Yvonne Knopp looked at the “Blood Curse” which has been used to justify the persecution of the Jews, the curse of Ham/the Canaanites which was used historically as a justification for the Transatlantic Slave Trade and the Curse of the Lamanites which appears in the Book of Mormon (and which has since been renounced as doctrine).

 Mireille Fauchon shared with us her journey into the landscape of Lowestoft to discover more about the Suffolk witch trials.
 She described her personal journey, her attempt to connect with this traumatic part of our past and her artistic/creative response to it.
 Her ongoing project can be viewed online: http://www.mireillefauchon.com/

 The final talk was by Peter Hewitt, one of the managers of the Museum.
-His talk focused on one field in Cornwall and what a field it turned out to be!
-A witch’s curse, black dog sightings, spectral clouds of mist, smugglers, wreckers, ancient burials, priceless Bronze Age antiquities and so much more!
+His talk focused on one field in Cornwall and what a field it turned out to be.
+A witch’s curse, black dog sightings, spectral clouds of mist, smugglers, wreckers, ancient burials and priceless Bronze Age antiquities.
 Peter speculated about the significance of this field to the people of the area: does the curse of Mother Ivey actually protect the field?

 The first part of the day ended with questions for the speakers and then we went our separate ways for a few hours (many people headed to the Museum) and reconvened at 8pm for the evening event which started with a talk by Simon Costin, the Director of the Museum on poppets in films.
 Clips from films such as “White Zombie” and “Burn Witch Burn” were shown and interspersed with an analysis of their representation of poppets and their cultural influence.